College Scholarships

 • The Historically Black Colleges/Universities (HBCU) Scholarship ($1,250)

-• have good character; and
+• Exhibit good character; and

-If you have questions, you may email me at odcscholarships@outlook.com or reach me by phone at 240-355-1191.
+If you have questions, you may email me at odcscholarships@outlook.com.

 Sincerely,

-Johnnetta Davis-Joyce
+Johnnetta Davis-Joyce and Shivon Kershaw

 Scholarship Fillable QR Code Image